 The Company believes that all of the transactions listed under the caption "Certain Transactions" were made on terms no less favorable to the Company than could have been obtained in substantially similar transactions with unaffiliated third parties.
-All agreements entered into between the Company, and its officers and directors and the agreements entered into between the Company and Cree during 2001 were approved by a majority of the Board.
+All agreements entered into between the Company and its officers and directors during 2002 were approved by a majority of the Board.
 Future transactions between the Company and any officer, director, five percent shareholder or affiliate of the Company will be approved by a majority of the Board of Directors and will be on terms no less favorable to the Company than could be obtained in substantially similar transactions with unaffiliated third parties.